MYS Ensemble Guide

 Live auditions will include:

-- Scales and Solo repertiore
+1. Scales and Solo Repertoire

-- Sight Reading
+2. Sight Reading

 Custom dates for Live Auditions may be requested via the registration form.
 A member of the MYS Staff will reach out to you to schedule a date and time for your student to audition.
-Contact [email protected] if you have any questions.
+Contact programs@playmys.org if you have questions.

 Video Auditions

-- Scheduled Excerpts (all ensembles except Jazz) This part of the audition replaces the sight-reading element of in-person auditions.
+This replaces the sight-reading element of an in-person audition.
 It helps MYS faculty evaluate the ability of a student to read and learn music in a timely manner.

 Custom dates for Scheduled Excerpts may be requested via the registration form.
 A member of the MYS Staff will reach out to you to schedule a date and time for your student to complete their audition.
-Contact [email protected] if you have any questions.

 Important Dates & Information